Privacy Notice in respect of the Terms of References for Part 1, Part 2 and Part 3 (the Carrick case)

 Chair

-Rt Hon Lady Elish Angiolini LT DBE PC KC, appointed by the then Home Secretary, Rt Hon Priti Patel MP in respect of the Part 1 Terms of Reference and by the Home Secretary, the Rt Hon Suella Braverman in respect of the Carrick and Part 2 Terms of Reference.
+Rt Hon Lady Elish Angiolini LT DBE PC KC, appointed by the then Home Secretary, Rt Hon Priti Patel MP in respect of the Part 1 Terms of Reference and by the Home Secretary, the Rt Hon Suella Braverman in respect of the Carrick case and Part 2 Terms of Reference.

 Consultation